beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

   - solidity
   - foundry
   - testing
-coverImage: false
+coverImage: true
+coverCredits: "Photo by yasin hemmati on Unsplash"
-# coverAlt: ""
+coverAlt: ""
 excerpt: >
   Differential testing allows to compare implementations and is especially useful in Solidity, where optimizations are frequently made by replacing code with low-level YUL instructions.
 By leverage the fast startup times and low